Page cover

 string*

 Required.
-Unique identifier for the transaction generated by the merchant.
+Unique Id for the order transaction generated by the merchant.
 Can be generated with randomUUID() to ensure uniqueness.
+The rampId is returned in webhook order payloads. corresponds to rampId

 merchant_transaction_id=550e8400-e29b-41d4-a716-446655440000